mjm682/cs375/README.md

 The app will be running from http://localhost:3000/

 ### Using the App
+Log in using your Spotify credentials in order to begin exploring artists.

+Once you've logged in, you can search for any artist to see a few key data points:
+- artist name
+- artist profile image
+- number of followers
+- primary genre
+- a list of related artists

+From this view, you can navigate to similar related artists simply by clicking their name/image.

+By repeating this process, you can stumble across new artists to check out on Spotify based on your original search.

 ## Help
 Depending on your browser settings, you may be prompted to authorize